Billing for Public Area

 All students and visitors are expected to observe the regulations set forth in the Alcohol Policy, which can be found in The Compass.
 Allegheny’s policy follows the laws of the Commonwealth of Pennsylvania, which state that no one under the age of 21 is permitted to possess or consume alcoholic beverages.

 Students may have a microwave and a refrigerator as long as each is under 750 watts, UL approved, and in good condition.
 Toasters, coffee makers and hot pots are also allowed.
 Only one of each type of appliance is allowed per room.
-Any appliances with an exposed heating element (hot plates, toaster ovens, “electric grills,” George Foreman grills, etc.) are not permitted for safety reasons.
+Any appliances with an exposed heating element (hot plates, toaster ovens, “electric grills,” George Foreman grills, space heaters, etc.) are not permitted for safety reasons.
 If extension cords are needed, please make sure that heavy-duty cords with a minimum of 14-gauge wire are used.
 If a power strip is necessary, please make sure that it is heavy duty with a self-tripping breaker.
 In order to help ensure that there is a clear exit from the room in case of emergency, tapestries cannot be hung from the ceiling or in front of the door.
 Finally, we do not allow halogen lamps due to fire safety concerns.

 Bikes are permitted on campus.
 While a few halls have indoor bike storage areas, most require bikes to be parked outside at the bike racks provided.

 From time to time, additional charges may appear on your student’s Statement of Account from the College.
 These charges are assessed following an incident where a violation of our College fire policies occurs or when property is damaged.
 If the responsible person(s) cannot be found, the amount is divided evenly among all the residents of the floor or building (whichever is appropriate).
 It is our hope that this policy minimizes the number of violations in the halls and encourages all of the residents to be responsible for the place where they live.
-This policy is further explained in the housing contract that students sign before moving into the residence halls.

 Depending on the nature of the charge, the amount is established in different ways.
-For violations of state or local fire codes, the Office of Security assesses a fine for each violation.
+For violations of state or local fire codes, the Public Safety Office assesses a fine for each violation.
 These fines are collected in a safety/security account that is used to purchase items to help prevent similar situations from occurring in the future (propped door alarms, fire pull station covers, safety videos, etc.).
 For damage to property, our Physical Plant establishes the charge based upon replacement cost including materials and labor as well as a deterrent fee.
 These charges go into an account for the repair or replacement of the damaged items.

 All members of the Allegheny College community are expected to act in a manner that demonstrates consideration and regard for the rights, privileges, and sensitivities of others.
 This is especially true for those individuals who contract for and occupy the College’s residential facilities.
 Upon signing a housing contract or accepting the terms of the contract online, the student agrees to respect other residents’ desires for a reasonable degree of privacy and sufficient quiet, as well as to show consideration for the property of fellow residents and the College.
 Specific regulations and policies related to residence facilities are clearly outlined in the housing contract and in The Compass, Allegheny’s student handbook.